JirkaDellOro/EIA2-Inverted/X01_Appendix/README.md

 Digital Media Designers need a precise and international language to create ideas and convey their designs to a team of developers.
 The Unified Modelling Language (UML) fulfills this requirement not only in the realm of software development, but for arbitrary complex systems.
 Its development started in the 1990s and is still going on.
 It is standardized as ISO/IEC 19505.
+UML makes systems, algorithms and data structures visible and tangible, thus enabling the designers and their teams to discuss, improve and produce them not only in early stages of development, but throughout the process, and, done well, even produces in large parts the final documentation.

-This little booklet displays only three of the many types of diagrams UML defines:
+This little booklet displays only three of the many types of diagrams UML 2.5 defines:
 - Use Case Diagram
 - Activity Diagram
 - Class Diagram

 and of those only a subset of the features.
-This resembles the minimum expertise a Digial Media Designer needs to show and should be sufficient to design systems of non trivial complexity.
+This resembles the minimum expertise a Digial Media Designer needs to master and should be sufficient to design systems of non trivial complexity.

 ## 1.1.
 Use Case Diagram
 A use case diagram modells a system on a very high level of abstraction from the perspective of the user.